CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 For those using a Windows operating system, you will need to use a "Pro" or "Education" version of Windows (not a "Home" version).
 For those with Windows Home, here is how you can update your system to Windows Education.
 This should leave your existing files alone.

 Here are the full instructions on how to perform the upgrade.
-If any students have trouble following these instructions, they can send a ticket to heinz-computing@andrew.cmu.edu.
+If you have trouble with the upgrade, you may send a ticket to heinz-computing@andrew.cmu.edu.

 While you are a student at Heinz, you have access to a Windows 11 Education license through Microsoft Azure Dev Tools.
 Here are the instructions to access your license:

 Follow this link: https://azureforeducation.microsoft.com/devtools  > Sign in with your AndrewID > Complete the sign up form > Select "software" from the bar on the left > Search for "Windows 11 for education" > and then click "View Key". > Copy the key > In the Windows search bar, search "Activation Settings" > Open "Activation Settings" > Click "Change Product Key" > Paste the product key.

-Steps :
-1. Sign in using your Andrew ID.
-2. A simple form will show up to verify your identity, fill that accordingly.
-3. Once you are in, Under Learning Resources click on Software and search for Windows 11.
-4. Click on Windows 11 Education version 24H2 and copy the product key
-5. In your local system search bar search for Change Product Key and click on it
-6. Ensure there are no pending updates on your existing Windows OS version
-7. Click on Change Product Key and paste the product key copied from the website.
-8. Start the Upgrade

 Also, for Windows users, when you run IntelliJ, be sure to right click and Run As Administrator.